nickneusch/psa-grading-dashboard/README.md

 # psa-grading-dashboard

-I developed a dashboard to optimize sports card submissions to PSA by using analytics to assess grading potential and maximize value while minimizing costs.
+I developed an interactive dashboard to optimize sports card submissions to PSA by using analytics to assess grading potential and maximize value while minimizing costs.

 Currently only configured for my friend, but may restructure for other users in the future.